rlerdorf/SwarmUI-SeedVR2Upscaler/README.md

    - **Max Quality (7B Sharp FP16)**: Best quality (~24GB+)
 4. Set **SeedVR2 Upscale By** to your desired upscale factor (e.g., 1.5x, 2x)
 5. Generate your image - SeedVR2 will upscale it after generation

+### Upscaling Videos During Generation

+To upscale videos as they are generated (inline with the workflow):

+1. Follow the same steps as image upscaling above
+2. Additionally, enable **SeedVR2 Video Batch Size** in the advanced parameters
+3. Generate your video - SeedVR2 will upscale the frames before saving

+This hooks SeedVR2 into the video generation pipeline after VAE Decode and before the video is saved, giving you upscaled video output in a single generation step.

 ## Presets